Fabric Softener is the one household product that has eluded me as far as making my own! So this year, I thought I would give it a go…

-You need a big plastic container (3-5l), because of the bubbling reaction between the vinegar and baking soda.
+You need a big plastic container (3-5 L), because of the bubbling reaction between the vinegar and baking soda.
 Combine water, baking soda and apple cider vinegar together.
 The ingredients will cause a chemical reaction, releasing bubbles all over the place, but will eventually calm down.

 Add essential oil of your choice, close and shake well.

 Once the liquid “settles,” pour it into your softener tank, and make sure you use a jar, as it works best.

 6 cups hot water

 Mix all the ingredients together in a large bowl or bucket and transfer to a jug or bottle once done.
 You can use any cheap hair conditioner for this, one bottle will be sufficient.

 To make it (and your laundry) smell fresh, add a small amount of any essential oil you like.
 When you are ready to use it, use in the same way you would use the store bought version.